Medicinal Plant Lexicon

 Family

 Ginger is native to Southeast Asia and is now cultivated in many areas of the tropical belt.
-The spice came to Europe via Arab traders.
-In the 13th century the plant was brought by the Arabs in East Africa and in the 16th century by the Portuguese to West Africa.
-Ginger is a perennial herb, which is vegetatively propagated with its rhizomes (underground stems).
-From the tuberous rhizome sections of sterile, reed-like stem grow up to 1m long, which are covered by the sheaths of the 20cm long, linear-lanceolate leaves.
+The spice was introduced to Europe via Arab traders.
+In the 13th century, the plant was brought to East Africa by the Arabs, and in the 16th century by the Portuguese to West Africa.
+Ginger is a perennial herb, which is vegetatively propagated through its rhizomes (underground stems).
+Up to 1 m long, sterile, reed-like stems emerge from the tuberous rhizome sections, covered by sheaths of 20 cm long, linear-lanceolate leaves.
 Some shorter shoots bear inflorescences with terminal yellow flowers that have a purple lip.

-The generic name Zingiber is a Sanskrit word "sringavera" = "with antlers", so the rhizome is described quite well.
-From the species name officinalis one can conclude that it is an old medicinal plant because the "officina" is the sales room of a pharmacy "officinalis" means it was used in pharmacies.
+The genus name Zingiber comes from the Sanskrit word "sringavera" = "with antlers", which describes the rhizome quite well.
+The species epithet officinalis, suggests that it is an old medicinal plant, because "officina" refers to the pharmacy salesroom and "officinalis" means ‘commonly used in the pharmacy’.

 Medicinally used parts of plants (herbal drug)

-The tuberous rhizome (rootstock) is used, the adherent threadlike roots are cut off.
-The rhizome should be cleaned and freed from the outer layer of cork, then dried in the sun.
+The tuberous rhizome (rootstock - Zingiberis rhizoma) is used, the adhered threadlike roots are cut off.
+The rhizome should be cleaned and freed from the outer cork layer and then dried in the sun.

 Constituents of the herbal drug

-Ginger contains an aromatic-smelling essential oil and non-volatile pungent substances (gingerols and shogaol).
+Ginger contains an aromatic essential oil and non-volatile pungent substances (gingerols and shogaols).

 Quality of the drug